Kitisplode/minecraftMod-golemFirstStone/README.md

 Plank Golems can be created by stacking a couple blocks of oak planks and putting a carved pumpkin on top.

 Mossy Golems can be created by stacking a mossy cobblestone block, a moss block, and then a carved pumpkin on top.

+Mossy Golems can be created by putting a carved pumpkin on top of a grindstone.

 ---